alex-a-soto/alexsoto/building-an-e-ink-laptop.md

 - adjusting font sizes.
 - changing themes in different applications.

 I am then having to switch the changes back for using a regular LCD for meetings or videos.
 I've already solved some of this by writing some scripts and making adjustments in some applications.
-Still, I would like to design the ground-up experience for using a device with a dedicated e-ink monitor and reduce friction.
+Still, I would like to design experience from the ground-up for using a device with a dedicated e-ink monitor and reduce friction.

 ## Creating an E Ink Laptop